-I just got back from the GMAT center with a 690 (Q44, V40).
+I just got back from the GMAT center with a 690 (Q44, V42).
 After 6 months of preparation, I am happy beyond belief.

 ***EDIT AWA 6.0, IR 8.0

 I have been trolling these blogs for 6 months and am grateful for the opportunity to share my experiences.
 I hope you can find something of value in what I am about to write.My background

 : To start off, I am a huge believer in staying true to your own strengths.
 I am a Taiwanese-American female from a small town in New Jersey (native English speaker).
 I graduated in 2004 from a state school (rejected by all non-state schools) had a mediocre GPA (but founded and ran several student organizations while there), and was never a good standardized test taker; compounded by pretty weak quantitative abilities.
 I struggled with math, chemistry, and physics basically throughout my entire life.
-However, for all the math skillZ I lacked I was very good at languages (writing, speaking, etc).
-Playing to those strengths, and a whole lot of DRIVE, have made all the difference: I worked my ass off after graduating, and before the age of 30 (I am now 31), in my professional life I was a financial analyst at a top financial conglomerate, had run a team at a global software company, became a Research Analyst at a top technology NYC-based hedge fund, and founded/run my own non-profit organization in Cambodia.
+However, for all the math skills I lacked I was very good at languages (writing, speaking, etc).
+Playing to those strengths, and a whole lot of DRIVE, have made all the difference: I worked my ass off after graduating, and before the age of 30 (I am now 31), in my professional life I was a financial analyst at a top financial conglomerate, had run a team at a global software company, became a Research Analyst at a top billion dollar technology NYC-based hedge fund, and founded and ran a non-profit organization in Cambodia.
 Going to a top 20 American b-school has been a dream of mine since I first learned what an MBA was more than 10 years ago.
 I am a true underdog in every respect, as I am sure many of you reading this or on gmatclub are, and I believe in hitting the pavement and making your dreams come true in a real and tangible ways, whatever they may be.
 After all, opportunities exist all around us, right?